 Where is your self-publishing imprint name used?

 One of our distribution management clients learned about this the hard way.
 Eager to get started, and before he had a plan, he bought his ISBNs.
 The problem is that he used his name, not knowing that this would be the name of his imprint.
-Fortunately we were able to get this corrected because the book was still in production.
-It’s another example why you want to make the decision early.
+Fortunately, we were able to get this corrected because the book was still in production.
+This is another example of why you want to make this decision early.

 Beside being an important metadata element used when buying ISBNs, here are 4 other places your self-publishing imprint name will appear before or soon after your book is released: